jue0nkim/jue0nkim.github.io/_pages/about.md

 **Samsung Bioepis idea contest** <span style="color: gray;">(Feb 2023)</span>

+- Topic: Imaging of Amorphous Suspended Proteins Using LAFM and NeRF Deep Learning Model
 - 2nd prize out of 141 teams (with $1,600)
 - 📌 You can see more details [here](https://jue0nkim.github.io/projects/epis_contest/)

 **Sungkyunkwan university Research competition** (Nov 2022)

+- Topic: Machine Learning Model Development for Early Diagnosis of Alzheimer’s Disease
 - 2nd prize out of 7 teams (with $800)
 - 📌 You can see more details [here](https://jue0nkim.github.io/projects/skku_jamboree/)